 Christianity took root in Tonga in the first half of the nineteenth century when the country’s king, George Tupou I, converted and the people followed suit.
 It has been Tonga’s main religion ever since.

-I first encountered the hymn “O Love That Wilt Not Let Me Go” a few years ago through a Calvary Collective album—I was extremely moved by Madison Cunningham’s soft arrangement and vocal performance, which captures so well the weary tone of the old text and tune.
+I first encountered the hymn “O Love That Wilt Not Let Me Go” a few years ago through a Calvary Collective album—I was extremely moved by Madison Cunningham’s understated arrangement and vocal performance, which captures so well the weary tone of the old text and tune.
 Cunningham adds a four-line chorus: “You will not let me go, so I will trust in thee.
 You won’t let go, so I will rest.
 You won’t let go, so I will trust in thee.
 O I will rest in thee.”
 Here is the full original text:

 O Love that wilt not let me go,